 On November 26, 2001, we entered into an employment agreement with Joseph P. Clayton to serve as our President and Chief Executive Officer for three years.
 This agreement provides for an annual base salary of \$600,000, subject to increase from time to time by our board of directors.
 We have also agreed to reimburse Mr. Clayton for the reasonable costs of an apartment in New York City and for the reasonable costs of commercial travel to and from his home in Rochester, New York, to our headquarters in New York City.
 Mr. Clayton is guaranteed a bonus with respect to 2002 in an amount at least equal to 50% of his base salary, and may earn a bonus in an amount greater than this, based upon performance criteria established by our board of directors.
 In connection with this agreement, we agreed to grant Mr. Clayton options to purchase 3,000,000 shares of our common stock at an exercise price of \$5.25 per share.
-1,500,000 of these options are issued and exercisable.
-The remaining options will be issued and become exercisable in increments of 750,000 on November 26, 2003 and November 26, 2004.
+750,000 of these options were issued and become exercisable on November 26, 2001.
+The remaining options will be issued and become exercisable in increments of 750,000 on November 26, 2002, November 26, 2003 and November 26, 2004.